owenxuli/cs50-final-project/README.md

 ### static/

 Inside the static folder, we have our style.css file, which contains all the styling we did to our website so that it looks more appealing.
 We also have the JavaScript files that some our sites needed for interactive chess boards, buttons, and other functionalities.
 Inside the pieces/ folder, we have png images of each chess piece for the interactive boards in the simulation site.
+We also have a js/ folder where we have the individual JS code for the interactive sidebar menu and boards in the simulations and openings pages.
+The functions used in the JS files for the interactive boards are defined in the chessboard.js code.

 ### templates/